 In situations of this kind, political leaders risk charges of flip-flopping by shifting positions or criticisms of ineptness for staying on failed messages.
 Rhetoric that works well in the short run and on target audiences backfires in the long run and has backlash effects on unintended audiences.
 What seems to be meeting immediate expectations often fails to take into account what in retrospect were the needs of the moment.

+Still, inflammatory, crisis rhetoric comports well with the fury of those bringing moral judgment to bear on those who lead America into wars on specious grounds as in Iraq and Afghanistan?

-Still, inflammatory, crisis rhetoric comports well with the fury of those experiencing mammoth attacks on their nation, such as the 9/11 bombings.
+I take up this question in Ch.
+12., this in the context of Kenneth Burke’s admonition to refrain from outright moral condemnation out of appreciation for our own foibles, our own foolishness (Burke, 1961).
+Suffice it to say in this chapter that opinions among U.S. political leaders tended to divide between experiencing mammoth attacks on their nation, such as the 9/11 bombings.
 However ambiguous it may be, the trope of a “war on terror’ gets the blood boiling and the support flowing to those who speak in its name.
 Even in the 2004 presidential election it was enough for Republican George W. Bush to defeat the flip-flopping Democratic nominee, Senator John Kerry.

 Looking back on the praise bestowed upon President Bush for his melodramatic framing of the threat to America made manifest on 9/11, it seems that the conventional standards for judging crisis rhetoric of this kind need rethinking.
 So too is it imperative that the news media maintain their independence as watchdogs rather than lapdogs.
-How in retrospect should we bring moral judgment to bear on those who bring America into wars on specious grounds as in Iraq and Afghanistan?

-I take up this question in Ch.
-12., this in the context of Kenneth Burke’s admonition to refrain from outright moral condemnation out of appreciation for our own foibles, our own foolishness (Burke, 1961).
-Suffice it to say in this chapter that opinions among U.S. political leaders tended to divide between those, such as National Security Chief Condoleeza Rice, Defense Secretary William Rumsfeld and former V.P Richard Cheney who continued to defend the wars, and those like Democratic presidential hopefuls Joe Biden and John Edwards who conceded to having “made a mistake.”
+How in retrospect should we assess those, such as former National Security Chief Condoleeza Rice, Defense Secretary William Rumsfeld and former V.P Richard Cheney who continued to defend the wars, and those like Democratic presidential hopefuls Joe Biden and John Edwards who conceded to having “made a mistake.”

 Washington Post columnist Richard Cohen (Nov.
 29, 2005 ) addressed the matter thoughtfully: